bpbpublications/Statistics-for-Data-Scientists-and-Analysts/README.md

 # Implementing Statistics with Python

-This repository contains Python code examples and explanations for implementing statistical concepts using open-source Python libraries.
-The examples are based on publicly available CC-BY 4.0 datasets.
+This repository contains Python-based tutorials, examples, and explanations for implementing statistical concepts using open source Python libraries.
+All examples are based on publicly available CC-BY 4.0 datasets.
+Comments are used extensively for explanation.
+It covers the following chapters in the `Table of Contents` below.

 ## Table of Contents

-1. Introduction to statistics and data
+1. Foundations of Data Analysis and Python
 2. Exploratory data analysis
 3. Frequency distribution, central tendency, variability
 4. Unraveling statistical relationships